Zacbaron/Docs/pages/mydoc/mydoc_company_finance.md

 {% include image.html file="backoffice/companyfinance.png" alt="Company Finance" caption="Company Finance" %}

-Back office operators also have the option to create new invoices, credit notes, or manage refunds from this page.
+Back office operators also have the option to create new invoices, credit notes, or manage refunds (with workflow and approvals) from this page.